GIVEMEEAD/EAD/README.md

 # What you have done?

 You just created a website and this website will run and refresh a browser with opening window playing the youtube link [TX Lockbox and Trump Administration are Ruining High-Skilled Foreign Students' Future in America](https://www.youtube.com/watch?v=MZl3sTOIW1E&feature=youtu.be).
-Thank you for your effort for helping international students.
+Thank you for your efforts for helping international students.